Bay Creek Neighborhood Association, Inc. Bylaws

 2.7 Promoting social interaction among the diverse population within the neighborhood.

 Section 3.
 No member or officer may receive compensation for his or her services as a member or officer of the association.
-However, nothing herein contained shall be construed to preclude any member or officer from serving the association in any other capacity, or receiving reasonable compensation therefor.

 Article II.
 Membership